mayaanne/foundations/resources/feedback.md

 To ensure we continue to improve, we ask for your valuable feedback.

 Click [here](https://goo.gl/forms/xJnibQuE3NHWzGNS2) to complete our feedback form.
-We ask you complete this form at the end of each Sprint we are able to do more of what is valuable to you (as a student) and do less of what isn't.
+We ask you complete this form at the end of each Sprint so we are able to do more of what is valuable to you (as a student) and do less of what isn't.

 From the Enspiral Dev Academy Team, Thank you!